 This is a one-term lecture class.
-The content in the class website is divided into modules where you can access the assignments, fill in the blank lecture notes, and any other material related to the course.
+The content in the class website is divided into modules that follow the textbook chapters.
+You can access the assignments and any other material related to the course from the class website.
+Partial class notes will be posted on the website after we complete each chapter; however, the full class notes will not be provided, and students are responsible for taking careful notes during class time.
 The due dates for all assignments are listed in the Course Calendar.